How much should you plan your family's Disney World Trip?

 It's the quintessential trip for a family, almost a writ of passage.
 For us, it was one of those things we swore we would never do before we had kids.
 Kind of like our plans to feed our child an organic unprocessed diet, provide her with only educational wooden toys, and of course, no screen time.

 The planning had begun a few months earlier.
 We were invited to join some extended family in Orlando for a week long Disney vacation.
-Accommodation was taken care of and our daughter was just under three years old, so she could enter the park for free (a hefty savings when you look at the Disney price tag).
+Accommodation was taken care of and our daughter was just under three years old, so she could enter the park for free because of her age (a hefty savings when you look at the Disney price tag).
 We purchased our park passes about four months in advance and were ready to go.